Bhagawan Koirala: Career

 Koirala started his career at the Tribhuvan University Teaching Hospital.
 He was involved in the team that started the Open Heart surgery program at the Teaching Hospital in 1997.
 After returning from Canada, he led the newly established Shahid Gangalal National Heart Center as the Executive director from 2001 till 2009.
-He was an acting Executive Director of Manmohan Cardiothoracic Vascular and Transplant Center MCVTC-Manmohan Cardiothoracic Vascular and Transplant Center – Just another WordPress site.
+He was an acting Executive Director of Manmohan Cardiothoracic Vascular and Transplant Center.
 He also served as the Executive Director of Tribhuvan University Teaching Hospital.
 Professionally, he was heading the department of cardiac surgery while at the heart hospital and later the department of Cardiothoracic and Vascular Surgery, Tribhuvan University.
 He has performed or directly supervised over 14 thousand various kinds of congenital as well as adult heart surgeries between 2001 and 2024.
 He contributed as the Board Director of multiple government institutions.

 Humanitarian projects

 He is involved with numerous social and charitable organizations.
 His motto is: “No child in this country shall die of heart disease because of poverty”.
-He is currently the Chairman of Jayanti Memorial Trust, an organization that is dedicated to helping patients with heart diseases.
-He was the chairman of Karuna Foundation Home, which is working on the prevention, early detection, and rehabilitation of disabilities across Province 1 of Nepal.
-His next major undertaking is the Children's Hospital project, called Kathmandu Institute of Child Health (KIOCH), which aims to establish a multispecialty children's hospital in Kathmandu and later in all provinces of Nepal which he leads as the chairman.
+He is Past Chairman of Jayanti Memorial Trust, an organization that is dedicated to helping patients with heart diseases.
+He is Past Chairman of Karuna Foundation Nepal, which works on the prevention, early detection, and rehabilitation of disabilities.
+He is now Chairman of Kathmandu Institute of Child Health (KIOCH), which aims to establish a multispecialty children's hospital in Kathmandu and pediatric hospitals in all other provinces of Nepal.